angelalonso/robot/docs/001_Setup.md

 ## Problem we want to solve

-Having a basic robot with an arduino kit is nice but the Arduino has a very small amount of memory, which limits what we can do with our robots.
+Having a basic robot with an Arduino kit is nice but the Arduino has a very small amount of memory, which limits what we can do with our robots.

 ## Manifest